 Who are the victims of human trafficking?
 Victims of human trafficking are children, boys, girls, teenagers, men and women.
 Anyone can be a victim of human trafficking.
 Approximately 600,000 to 800,000 victims annually are trafficked across international borders worldwide, according to the U.S. Department of State.
 Victims are generally trafficked into the U.S. from Asia, Central and South America and Eastern Europe.

 Of the 27 million slaves in the world today about half are children.
 It is estimated that two children are trafficked into sexual exploitation every minute.
 The most vulnerable population are:

 - Runaways.
 One-third of runaways are lured into sexual exploitation within 48 hours of leaving home 90% eventually end up in commercial sex trade.
 We need to educate young people and their parents of the dangers of human trafficking.

 - Children on the fringes.
-They may be from abusive homes; neglected children; “latch key” children; children with parents who may be working multiple jobs with little or with no time to keep track of their kids; or they may just be children who for whatever reason, don’t fit in.
+They may be homeless; from abusive homes; neglected children; “latch key” children; children with parents who may be working multiple jobs with little or with no time to keep track of their kids; or they may just be children who for whatever reason, don’t fit in.

 What methods does a trafficker use to lure their victims?
 The “Tricks of the Trade” or the ploys used by traffickers can vary with each situation, with each trafficker or even with each prospective victim.
 They use whatever will work for the situation.
 They will usually promise a job, tell the victim to come to a different country where they can work (often as a waitress or model), promising big money.
 But when they reach the other country, there is no job waiting and most often these sex traffickers use these tactics to trick and coerce women into prostitution.